How Adam Baker is using SodaPup.com to design, develop, market and sell American-made dog toys for power chewers.

 Adam Baker: We’re all doing well.
-We have taken a very cautious approach to manage COVID risks.
+We have taken a very cautious approach to managing COVID risks.
 We have all stayed healthy and just got our first round of vaccine.
 We’re not letting down our guard – staying cautious for a while longer.

 We have family members and non-family members working for our business, so we have led by example and required certain common-sense practices in our warehouse to keep everyone safe so that we can keep shipping orders.
-It’s the right thing to do for the wellbeing of our staff and the enterprise.
+It’s the right thing to do for the well-being of our staff and the enterprise.

-Tell us about you, your career, how you founded SodaPup?
+Tell us about you, your career, how you founded SodaPup.

 Adam Baker: I started my professional life as an Officer in the US Coast Guard.
 After serving for 5 years, I left the service and received an MBA.
 From there, I joined Nike, first in Human Resources and then in Product Management.
 After a decade with Nike, I went to work for Under Armour when they were still a small(ish) private company.
 I spent 4 years as a part of the management team that culminated in an IPO.
 After an amazing ride with UnderArmour, we moved to Colorado, where I ran product management for Crocs footwear for 4 years.
 By this time, I was tired of corporate life, so I started my own business, SodaPup, which designs, develops, markets and sells American-made dog toys for power chewers.